Command Line Parameters

 - Supports special characters

-- If not specified, the system will automatically generate a random password
+- If not specified, system will automatically generate a random password

-- No need to provide password when loading PUP file (password is encrypted and stored in the file)
+- Password not required when loading PUP file (password is encrypted and stored in file)

 Version Parameter (-v, --version)